Living and Working in Hong Kong

 Information on flat-hunting, lease negotiation and some popular residential areas will be given during your induction.

 Accommodation in Hong Kong can be expensive, although there are always cheaper options.
 Flats are usually leased on a two-year agreement with a deposit equivalent to two months’ rent.
 Leases can usually be given up after one year if two months’ notice is given.
 Rent is paid monthly in advance and, if an estate agent is used to find a flat, 50% of one month’s rent is payable in commission.
-A small furnished or partially furnished flat with a floor area of 450-800 sq. ft.
-(1-2 bedrooms) in a high-rise building in one of the urban areas would probably cost between HK$8,000 and HK$15,000 per month.
-1,000 sq.ft. flats (2-3 bedrooms) are readily available from between $HK$15,000 and HK$25,000 per month, depending on location.
 Monthly rentals in the rural areas and outlying islands are often considerably cheaper.
 Most of the islands have fast, frequent ferry connections to Hong Kong island.

 The vast majority of shops are open every day.
-Generally, shops are open from 10:00am-8:00pm.
-But there are exceptions.
-Stores in busy retail areas like Causeway Bay and Tsim Sha Tsui stay open later, perhaps until 9:30pm.
-Those in Central, meanwhile, have usually closed their doors by 7:00pm.
+Generally, shops are open from 10:00am-9:00pm.
+But in most busy retail areas like Causeway Bay and Tsim Sha Tsui, they stay open till much later.
 Supermarkets stay open till 9pm or as late as 11pm, depending on the area.
-Many convenience stores are open 24 hours.
+Most convenience stores are open 24 hours.

-IKEA (www.ikea.com.hk) has four stores in Hong Kong.
+IKEA (www.ikea.com.hk) has a number of stores in Hong Kong selling affordable furnitures and accessories.
 Queens Road East in Wanchai is full of small furniture businesses that often compare well in terms of price and quality, and usually offer more custom options than IKEA.
 The ex-Portuguese enclave of Macau (now a Special Administrative Region like Hong Kong) is less than an hour away by ferry and features many specialists in reproduction Chinese furniture at affordable prices.
 Finally, due to the high turnover in ex-pats, you will often see classified ads for apartment clear-outs, where you can pick up a second-hand TV or dehumidifier for not much more than the price of taking it away.

 If you want to practise your Cantonese, the best place to go is a ‘wet’ market – a street market or covered municipal market selling fruit and veg, fish and meat.
 Some of the sights and smells are not for the faint-hearted, but these are the places to go for seasonal produce.
 Park’n’Shop and Wellcome are the two supermarket chains that dominate the high street – both also offer online shopping and home delivery.
 They sell a mix of imported and local foodstuffs which is heavily influenced by the neighbourhood: if there are a lot of ex-pats in the area, there’ll be a wider range of imported goods.
-Expensive, but hard to resist, are the upmarket international food halls: Great (Pacific Place), Oliver’s (Prince’s Building in Central) and CitySuper (Times Square and 2 IFC) are the places to go if you’re pining for something special from home.
+Expensive, but hard to resist, are the upmarket international food halls.

 Major banks are open from 9am to 4:30pm Monday to Friday, and 9am to 12:30pm on Saturday.
 They close on Sundays and public holidays.
-Some banks and branches are open slightly longer hours.
-Some banking services are not available an hour before closing.
+Some banks and branches open slightly longer hours.

 Banks and finance houses